YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. parsed-literal::
    -SI[NCE]=time

 The -SINCE time qualifier applies to MUPIP JOURNAL -BACKWARD.
 The -SINCE qualifier specifies how far back in time MUPIP JOURNAL should at least process (from the end of the journal file), before starting the forward processing.
-The actual turn-around point for -RECOVER and -ROLLBACK in each database region is an epoch in the journal files before or at the -SINCE time, but not after it.
+The actual turn-around point for -RECOVER and -ROLLBACK in each database region is an epoch in the journal file before or at the -SINCE time, but not after it.

 The time specified references time stamps in the journal files.
 If there are open fenced transactions when JOURNAL -BACKWARD locates the -SINCE= time, it continues processing backward to resolve them, unless the command also specifies -FENCES=NONE.
-If -SINCE= time exceeds the last time recorded in the journal files or, follows any -BEFORE=time, JOURNAL processing effectively ignores the qualifier, and displays a warning message.
+If -SINCE= time exceeds the last time recorded in the journal files or follows any -BEFORE=time, JOURNAL processing effectively ignores the qualifier, and displays a warning message.

 By default, -SINCE= time is 0 00:00:00 which denotes the time at the end of the journal file (the time when the last journal record was updated).